'Armored Core 6' to focus on single-player and boss fights, says FromSoftware

-FromSoftware have revealed that Armored Core 6: Fires Of Rubicon will focus on single-player mode and on boss battles.
+FromSoftware has revealed that Armored Core 6: Fires Of Rubicon will focus on single-player mode and on boss battles.

 The game’s director, Masaru Yamamura, joined FromSoftware studio president Hidetaka Miyazaki to tease the details of Armored Core in a new interview with IGN.